Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Decision Factors in Strategy Selection

 \section{Decision Factors in Strategy Selection}

-In this section, we further present a fine-grained review of existing work through the lens of the key decision factors that govern the choice of reasoning strategies.
-We develop a systematic taxonomy organized around two knowledge boundaries, as illustrated in Figure~\ref{fig:taxonomy}.
+In this section, we present a detailed review of existing literature through the lens of the key decision factors governing the choice of reasoning strategies.
+To this end, we develop a systematic taxonomy organized around two knowledge boundaries, as illustrated in Figure 3.

+The intersection of computation depth and knowledge source yields four distinct methodological categories: Fast-Internal, Slow-Internal, Fast-External, and Slow-External.
+The Fast-Internal category corresponds to standard direct inference without explicit deliberation.
+Because reasoning is fundamentally designed to surpass the limitations of direct inference, the majority of current research concentrates on Slow-Internal and Slow-External approaches.
+Within these paradigms, models allocate additional computational resources or consult external tools to resolve complex queries.
+By contrast, the Fast-External category, characterized by immediate access to external resources without deliberate reasoning, has been less systematically studied as a dedicated research direction.
+Nevertheless, it is commonly reflected in production style systems such as function calling frameworks, where an LLM invokes predefined functions or APIs and incorporates the returned results, and simple RAG pipelines, where top ranked external passages are retrieved and directly provided as context without explicit reasoning chains.
+Acknowledging these cases makes the four quadrant taxonomy more comprehensive.